 However, when animals and plants are separated from the natural environment and grow in narrow aquarium space, people always have to spend a lot of mind to maintain their healthy growth and ecological cycle, and lighting is one of the important factors.
 Whether Small Polyp Stony Corals (SPS), Large Polyp Stony Corals (LPS) or freshwater planted, lighting is the source of their energy.

-If the aquarium in home is put before the window with good daylighting, it also can receive sunshine.
+If the aquarium in your home is placed next to the window, the aquarium could receive some of sunlight.
 But the amount of sunlight coming in through the window is limited.
 As time goes by, the angle of solar irradiation changes, sunlight cannot shine through the window to the aquarium, so the animals and plants in the aquarium will not receive the sunlight for long enough.
 On the other hand, because the aquarium is a relatively closed space, the direct sunlight is very easy to make the algae in the aquarium excessive reproduction, which will make the water become turbid, harming to the ecological balance of the aquarium system.

-Sunlight is a kind of white light.
-Plants in nature are growing under the irradiation of the sun, it can be said that the sun is the most suitable light source for plant growth.
-Sunlight can radiate a uniform amount of energy at all wavelengths, including infrared and ultraviolet.
+Sunlight is white color to human’s eyes.
+Plants in nature are growing well under the sunlight since ancient times.
+Therefore, we have a consensus that the sunlight must be the best light source for plant growth.
+The sun can radiate a uniform amount of energy at all wavelengths, including infrared and ultraviolet.
 An artificial light composed of red, green and blue also looks to be white color to human’s eye.

 Plants rely on the light energy to grow.
 A light with a specific wavelength characteristics will be absorbed to help the photosynthesis, and then convert to energy to growth chemical action.
-That is to say, the quality of the lighting will be honestly reflected in the growth state of the plant.
+That is to say, the quality of the lighting will be truly reflected in the growth status of the plant.

 As we discussed in other place, not all light is useful for plant growth.
-Different plants at different growth periods have specific need of light.
-In order to provide the best growth formula for plants, the tunable spectrum is necessary.
+Different plants at different growth stage need different of light.
+In order to provide the best growth formula for plants, the tunable spectrum will be the best solution.

-To sum up, white light with balanced energy supply in the range of 400-700nm within PAR is an appropriate choice for aquatic planted lighting, and strong light for red aquatic plants.
+To sum up, white light with balanced energy supply in the range of 400-700nm within PAR is an appropriate choice for Aquarium lighting, and strong light for red aquatic plants.

 The photosynthesis of corals is mainly dependent on zooxanthella, which is symbiotic with coral polyps.